hackerati/machine-learning-tutorial/python_setup.md

 #Preparing python for machine learning

 ## If python is not installed
-[Download and install](https://www.python.org/download/releases/2.7/) using the installer appropriate for your OS.
+[Download and install](https://www.python.org/download/releases/2.7/) using the installer appropriate for your OS. *Note: we use python 2.7 for this course.*

 ## Make sure you have pip
 Follow the installation instructions on the [pip website](https://pip.pypa.io/en/latest/installing.html#install-or-upgrade-pip).